Robustness of Kardar-Parisi-Zhang-like transport in long-range interacting quantum spin chains

 The emergence of irreversible classical hydrodynamics from charge-conserving, unitary quantum dynamics represents one of the central tenets of statistical physics.
 At high temperatures, conserved charges in a generic system are expected to equilibrate diffusively, resembling the motion of a random walk.
-Exceptions to diffusion typically rely on additional structure, such as subdiffusion in localized~\cite{Gopalakrishnan_2020, PhysRevB.105.L140201} and kinetically constrained~\cite{Singh_2021, mccarthy2025subdiffusivetransportfredkindynamical} models or superdiffusion emerging from Levy flights~\cite{Schuckert_2020,Joshi_2022} and nodal interactions~\cite{wang2025superdiffusivetransportchaoticquantum}.
-Recent excitement has focused on a notable exception to diffusion: infinite-temperature spin transport in the integrable, nearest-neighbor (NN) quantum Heisenberg chain~\cite{Ljubotina_2017,Ljubotina_2019}.
+Exceptions to diffusion typically rely on additional structure, such as subdiffusion in localized~\cite{Gopalakrishnan_2020, PhysRevB.105.L140201} models, superdiffusion emerging from Lévy flights~\cite{Schuckert_2020,Joshi_2022} or nodal interactions~\cite{wang2025superdiffusivetransportchaoticquantum}, and anomalous -- most robustly subdiffusive -- transport arising from kinetic constraints~\cite{Morningstar_2020,Feldmeier_2020,Singh_2021,McCarthy_2025,Ljubotina_2023,Chen_2024}.
+Recent excitement has focused on a notable exception to diffusion: infinite-temperature superdiffusive spin transport in the integrable, nearest-neighbor (NN) quantum Heisenberg chain~\cite{Ljubotina_2017,Ljubotina_2019}.
 There, some but not all aspects of spin transport~\cite{Ljubotina_2019,Takeuchi_2025} are precisely governed by the Kardar-Parisi-Zhang universality class~\cite{PhysRevLett.56.889,corwin2011kardarparisizhangequationuniversalityclass,Takeuchi_2018}.
 Combined with extensive numerical explorations~\cite{Dupont_2020,Ilievski_2021,Ye_2022} and seminal experiments~\cite{Scheie_2021,Wei_2022,Rosenberg_2024}, this has led to the conjecture that local, integrable models with a continuous non-Abelian symmetry will generically exhibit KPZ-like superdiffusion with dynamical critical exponent $z=3/2$~\cite{Ilievski_2018,De_Nardis_2020,Ilievski_2021}.
 A counterexample to this conjecture is provided by the celebrated Haldane-Shastry (HS) model~\cite{Haldane_1988,Shastry_1988} -- the prototypical long-range-interacting, integrable spin chain -- where both energy and spin transport are ballistic (Fig.~\ref{main-fig:fig1})~\cite{Sirker_2011,Bulchandani_2024}.

 This naturally raises the question: Do longer range interactions immediately preclude the observation of KPZ-like dynamics?
 From an experimental perspective, this question is particularly relevant as isolated quantum simulators capable of probing such emergent hydrodynamics (e.g.~Rydberg atom arrays, trapped atomic ions, polar molecules, etc.) often exhibit long-range interactions.
 This allows us to recast our original question: Does KPZ-like transport ever control the physics of experiments away from fine-tuned, integrable fixed points?